 This course addresses post graduate students of all fields who are interested in numerical methods for partial differential equations, with focus on a rigorous mathematical basis.
 Many modern & efficient approaches are presented, after fundamentals of numerical approximation are established.
-Of particular focus are a qualitative underst&ing of the considered partial differential equation, fundamentals of finite difference, finite volume, finite element, & spectral methods, & important concepts such as stability, convergence, & error analysis.
-Students who have successfully taken this module should be aware of the issues around the discretization of several different types of PDEs, have a knowledge of the finite element & finite difference methods that are used for discretizing, be able to discretise an elliptic partial differential equation using finite element & finite difference methods, carry out stability & error analysis for the discrete approximation to elliptic, parabolic & hyperbolic equations in certain domains.
-Students are able to solve following problems: advection equation, heat equation, wave equation, Airy equation, convection-diffusion problems, KdV equation, hyperbolic conservation laws, Poisson equation, Stokes problem, Navier-Stokes equations, interface problems.
+Of particular focus are a qualitative understanding of the considered partial differential equation, fundamentals of finite difference, finite volume, finite element, & spectral methods, & important concepts such as stability, convergence, & error analysis.
+Students who have successfully taken this module should be aware of the issues around the discretization of several different types of PDEs, have a knowledge of the finite element & finite difference methods that are used for discretizing, be able to discretize an elliptic partial differential equation using finite element & finite difference methods, carry out stability & error analysis for the discrete approximation to elliptic, parabolic & hyperbolic equations in certain domains.
+Students are able to solve following problems: advection equation, heat equation, wave equation, stokes problem, Navier-Stokes equations, interface problems.